 The following discussion describes the importance and interpretation of these parameters, including a description of whether or not each parameter was observed at a level of concern.
-The complete 2020 water quality dataset for the City is provided in Appendix A of this report.
+The complete 2024 water quality dataset for the City is provided in Appendix A of this report.

 For additional discussion of observed results, a table is provided in Appendix B outlining the specific analytical parameters, guidelines, screening values, methods, and detection limits.
 Existing state standards are provided in bold type; for parameters without standards, a brief literature search was conducted to find some appropriate screening values.
-These consist of Bear Creek WPCP NPDES discharge limits specified for the 2020 calendar year and relevant regional United States Environmental Protection Agency (USEPA) guidance and studies, as footnoted.
-No screening values were identified for hardness, calcium, and magnesium.
+These consist of Bear Creek WPCP NPDES discharge limits specified for the 2024 calendar year and relevant regional United States Environmental Protection Agency (USEPA) guidance and studies, as footnoted.